 A spooky costume-required masquerade wedding in Connecticut #Wedding Porn#castle#connecticut#costumes#halloween#lesbian weddings#LGBTQ#masquerade#tim burton October 30 2013 | Stephanie Kaloi Photos by: Rzescotti Photography All photos by Rzescotti Photography.
 Rebecca and Integra's spooktacular costume masquerade bash was sent over to us by the planners at Bowties and Butterflies — just in time for Halloween Week!
 These two were married in Portland, Connecticut at the historic gothic Saint Clements Castle.
 All guests were required to come in costume (no exceptions!) and everyone did.
 The moody ensembles combined with a pretty fab Nightmare Before Christmas cake make it: this wedding is perfect for October, but could also be carried out anytime of the year.
 Vendors!
 Wedding Planner: Bowties and Butterflies Event Planning Photography: Rzescotti Photography Cake: Whip City Cakes Flowers: Forget Me Not Florist Ceremony Music: IconiQ DJ: DJ Dana Collins Uplighting: CJC Event Lighting Venue: Saint Clements Castle Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Stephanie Kaloi I was the editor of the now-defunct Offbeat Families, and owner/photographer at Stephanie Kaloi Photography in Portland, OR.
 PREVIOUS Ask a pair of adorable skeletons to be your ushers NEXT Hum a few bars, pay cash, and make room for the bows: The "do's and don'ts" of hiring a string quartet Show/Hide comments [ 5 ] Fun and even more so knowing that all the guests got into the festive spirit!
 Reply Beautiful looking wedding with some great details.
 Nice!
 Reply I'm in love with this wedding.
 It's so flipping awesome. *clap clap clap* Reply I love that bouquet!
 Reply Very cool and unique!
 Love how happy everyone is.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.